janoma/dotfiles/README.md

 When you run `vim +BundleInstall +qa` the first time, it will complain that it doesn't find the `molokai` color scheme.
-Just ignore the message, since the corresponding package will be downloaded with that command and available afterwards.
+Just ignore the message, since the corresponding package will be downloaded with that command and be available afterwards.